openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/sort/search-sorted-15.rst

 **Attributes**

 * *right*
   * **Description**: *right*  if False, return the first suitable location that is found.
 If True, return the last such index.
-If no suitable index found, return 0 for non-numerical value (eg. nan, inf) or the size of innermost dimension within sorted_sequence (one pass the last index of the innermost dimension).
-In other words, if False, gets the lower bound index for each value in values on the corresponding innermost dimension of the sorted_sequence.
-If True, gets the upper bound index instead.
-Default value is False. side does the same and is preferred.
+If no suitable index is found, return 0 for non-numerical value (e.g. nan, inf) or the size of innermost dimension within sorted_sequence (one pass the last index of the innermost dimension).
+In other words, if False, get the lower bound index for each value in values on the corresponding innermost dimension of the sorted_sequence.
+If True, get the upper bound index instead.
+Default value is False.
+Side does the same and is preferred.
 It will error if side is set to “left” while this is True.
   * **Range of values**: true or false
   * **Type**: boolean
   * **Default value**: false